redpesk-samples/afb-zephyr-samples/call-extern-api/README.md

 # call-extern-api

-This example does the below things:
+This example does the things below:

 - initialize DHCP and wait until it is completed
 - initialize GPIO and preallocate data